-In general, the Plan provides a program under which eligible salaried and certain hourly employees (eligible employees) of PepsiCo, Inc. and certain of its subsidiaries (the Company) may accumulate funds for long-term retirement savings.
-All eligible employees who are paid in U.S. dollars from a U.S. payroll and classified as full time, and certain other employees as defined in the Plan document, are immediately eligible on their first day of service.
-Part-time eligible employees who are paid in U.S. dollars from a U.S. payroll who have completed 1,000 hours of service during a 12-month period are eligible to participate in the Plan.
+In general, the Plan provides a program under which eligible hourly employees of PepsiCo, Inc. and certain of its subsidiaries (the Company) may accumulate funds for long-term retirement savings.
+Full-time and part-time hourly employees who are paid in U.S. dollars from a U.S. payroll are eligible to participate in the Plan after completing the service requirements.
+Full-time employees are eligible on their first day of service and part-time employees are eligible after completing 1,000 hours during a 12-month period.
 Certain employees who are part of a collective bargaining unit and certain other employees, as defined in the Plan document, are not eligible to participate in the Plan.